-We test your implementation of the Basic Software (BSW) of the AUTOSAR standard.
+We test your implementation of BSW in comparison to AUTOSAR standards.

-We are an accredited AUTOSAR test agency (CTA, Conformance Test Agency) and accepted as an independent and qualified testing partner.
+We are an accredited AUTOSAR conformance test agency (CTA) accepted as an independent and qualified testing partner.

 For information or a quote please contact us using the contact details at Contact!